p4lang/p4c/backends/tc/README.md

   - `dead_state_elimination.h` removes unreachable states.
 - `yaml_parser.h` and `yaml_serializer.h` handle converting TCAM programs
   from/to the YAML representation.
+- `simulator.h` contains the parser simulator that loads a TCAM program and parses a given packet buffer.
 - `test_util.h` contains the utility functions used only for testing.
 - All files ending with `_test.cpp` are tests for a particular feature or module (for example, `util_test.cpp` tests the `util` module, and `lookahed_test.cpp`